Our Mission & Vision

 bullet Multiple assessment data from a variety of sources includes data from general education interventions, review of records, interviews, observations, error analysis of student work and more direct student testing.

-Professionals use expert judgment and look for converging data that determine three things from the evaluation:
+Professionals use expert judgment and look for converging data that determine two things from the evaluation (2 prong test):

 bullet (1) Whether the student is a student with an exceptionality as defined in federal and state regulations;